Updated and expanded 1/16/2020

 The creation of the CPT and custom fields is pretty standard.
 When creating the templates, you use a builder interface to layout rows and columns and then drag and drop fields into position.
 The templates are responsive out of the box.

 Cons: There are not a lot of field types.
 There is no conditional logic.
 I haven't seen new features rolling out regularly.
 There is not a large community for user assistance.
+The Post Type Builder has been stable, but some of the other Themify products sometimes have update glitches.

 I'd recommend Toolset for any level of project, from simple to complex.